 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their knowledge of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a primary cause of unintentional poisoning deaths – causing around 15,000 emergency room visits and nearly 500 deaths every year in the United States1.
-There are surprising gaps in what homeowners do and don’t know about remaining safe.
+According to The Centers for Disease Control, carbon monoxide poisoning is a primary cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and nearly 500 deaths every year in the United States1.
+There are alarming gaps in what homeowners do and don’t know about remaining safe.

 Many common household appliances release carbon monoxide

 Carbon monoxide is a colorless, odorless gas that could build to dangerous levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
 Inhalation of CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s crucial to have your home tested for carbon monoxide regularly to help ensure safe air quality.